Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Outline of GT/WV-HMC for group manifolds

 This can be regarded as a ratio of integrals over the \emph{worldvolume} $\calR$ defined by

-where $U(t,U_0)$ denotes the flowed configuration at flow time $t$ from the initial configuration $U_0$.
+where $U(t,U_0)$ denotes the configuration reached at flow time $t$ starting from the initial configuration $U_0$.

-One can restrict the extent of $\calR$ in the $t$-direction to a finite interval $\sim [T_0, T_1]$ by appropriately choosing the function $W(t)$ \cite{Fukuma:2023eru,fn1}, whose possible form is given in Sect.~\ref{sec:wv_boundary}.
-The lower bound $T_0$ is chosen such that there are no ergodicity issues on $\Sigma_{T_0}$.
-The upper bound $T_1$ is chosen such that oscillatory integrals are sufficiently tamed there, which can be monitored by calculating average reweighting factor $\vev{\calF(U)}_{\Sigma_t}$ for various $t$ with GT-HMC as in Ref.~\cite{Fukuma:2020fez}.
-After global equilibrium is well established across $\calR$, we estimate the expectation value $\langle \mathcal{O} \rangle$ using sample averages over a subinterval $[\tilde{T}_0,\tilde{T}_1]$ ($T_0 \leq \tilde{T}_0 < \tilde{T}_1 \leq T_1$), which avoids both the sign problem near $T_0$ and possible geometric complexities near$T_1$. \footnote{ The subinterval $[\tilde{T}_0,\tilde{T}_1]$ is determined by the condition that the estimate of $\calO$ varies only within small statistical errors against small changes of the subinterval \cite{Fukuma:2020fez}. }
+One can effectively constrain the extent of $\calR$ in the $t$-direction to a finite interval $[T_0, T_1]$ (see Fig.~\ref{fig:worldvolume_group2}) by adjusting the functional form of $W(t)$ \cite{Fukuma:2023eru}; a possible form is discussed in Sect.~\ref{sec:wv_boundary}.
+The lower cutoff $T_0$ is chosen such that ergodicity issues are absent at $t \sim T_0$.
+The upper cutoff $T_1$ is chosen such that oscillatory integrals are sufficiently tamed at $t \sim T_1$.
+The latter can be monitored by evaluating the average reweighting factor $\vev{\calF(U)}_{\Sigma_t}$ at various $t$ using GT-HMC, as in Ref.~\cite{Fukuma:2020fez}.
+After global equilibrium is established across $\calR$, we estimate the expectation value $\vev{\mathcal{O}}$ using sample averages over a subregion $\tilde\calR$ corresponding to a subinterval $[\tilde{T}_0,\tilde{T}_1]$ ($T_0 \leq \tilde{T}_0 < \tilde{T}_1 \leq T_1$; see Fig.~\ref{fig:worldvolume_group2}).
+This subinterval excludes the small flow-time region that suffers from the sign problem as well as the large flow-time region that may be difficult to sample due to its complicated geometry.
+The subinterval $[\tilde{T}_0,\tilde{T}_1]$ is determined by the condition that the estimate of $\vev{\calO}$ remains stable within small statistical errors against small changes of the subinterval \cite{Fukuma:2020fez}.

-The invariant volume element $|dU|_\calR$ of $\calR$ can be expressed as follows.
+The invariant measure $|dU|_\calR$ of $\calR$ is given as follows (see Fig.~\ref{fig:volume_element_group}).
 We first introduce the Maurer-Cartan form on $\calR$ using the parametrization $U=U(t,U_0)$: